AnitaDames/AnitaDames/README.md

 ### Nice to meet you!👋

+I'm Anita from Jamaica, who has been teaching for over thirteen (13) years.
+I have been studying Software Engineering since 2020 to present.
+I enjoy designing websites and review codes.

 <!--
 **AnitaDames/AnitaDames** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.